OSU Three-for-Three in NSF Competition

 of nanowires to a biological cell while retaining the viability of the cell.

-used in courses serving culturally diverse students from multiple disciplines and
+in courses serving culturally diverse students from multiple disciplines and in a

-in a statewide nanotechnology course.
-The lab also participates in many different
+statewide nanotechnology course.
+The lab also participates in many programs for underrepresented

-programs for underrepresented groups and women pursuing degrees in science and engineering.
+groups and women pursuing degrees in science and engineering.
+The instrument will

-Michael A. Massiah, biochemistry and molecular biology department, OSU Division of
+A. Massiah, biochemistry and molecular biology department, OSU Division of Agricultural

-Agricultural Sciences and Natural Resources; and Robert L. Burnap, microbiology and
+Sciences and Natural Resources; and Robert L. Burnap, microbiology and molecular genetics

-molecular genetics department, for the project entitled “MRI: Acquisition of an LTQ
+department, for the project entitled “MRI: Acquisition of an LTQ Mass Spectrometer.”

-determine the molecular weights of molecules.
-Modern mass spectrometers are used
+the molecular weights of molecules.
+Modern mass spectrometers dissect biomolecules,

-studying whole sets of biomolecules instead of studying them one at a time.
-These
+of biomolecules instead of studying them one at a time.
+These high-throughput strategies

 OSU’s new mass spectrometer will use electrical fields to accumulate charged molecules

 in an “ion trap.”
-In the trap, molecules can be broken into smaller pieces and the
+In the trap, molecules can be broken into smaller pieces, and their

-sizes of the pieces can be measured.
-This process can be repeated up to 10 times,
+sizes can be measured.
+This process can be repeated up to 10 times, drilling into

 peptides produced by insects, fungi and mammals; to identify the specific proteins